 The electric motor’s housing was designed to suppress noise, sound absorbent materials were employed throughout the interior to maintain quiet, and the design of the subframe was specifically engineered to reduce noise.

 Seating, driving position, and pedal arrangement are all first rate.
 This is a car meant to carry passengers over long distances, and this is readily apparent.
 The steering column is adjustable for reach and tilt, and the seats offer sufficient adjustment to enable a broad variety of body types to occupy the e-Golf in complete comfort.

 Presented in the five-door body configuration only, the e-Golf offers all of the convenience and functionality of the standard Golf models.
-While Volkswagen has yet to release the precise specifications and measurements of the e-Golf, our scientific eyeballing of the car tells us it should be very comparable in all dimensions.

 In other words, you can comfortably expect the e-Golf to offer more or less the same 22.8 cubic feet of cargo capacity with the rear seats deployed, and 52.7 cubic feet with the rear seats folded.